TommyTran732/QubesOS-Scripts/README.md

 [![ShellCheck](https://github.com/TommyTran732/QubesOS-Scripts/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/TommyTran732/QubesOS-Scripts/actions/workflows/shellcheck.yml)

-My scripts for setting up QubesOS.
+My scripts for setting up Qubes OS.

 For each OS, run the script associated with them to trim down the templates provided by Qubes first.
 For example, for Fedora, run the `fedora-gnome.sh` script.
 After the base templates have been trimmed down, run other scripts in templates based on them to create their respective TemplateVMs.